Online Detection of Changes in Moment-Based Projections: When to Retrain Deep Learners or Update Portfolios?: Asymptotics

+as $ m \to \infty $, where $ B_1, B_2 $ are two independent Brownian motions, and the fact that $ B_1(t) - t B_2(t) $ is equal in distribution to $ (1+t)B( t/(t+1) ) $ then leads to the result.
+The proof of Theorem~\ref{ErdoesKacDetector} applies a time transformation so that the latter process becomes a standard Brownian motion.
+Careful inspection and interpretation of the related boundary crossing result for the time transformed $ Q(m,k) $ then yield the rule \eqref{DetectorED} and Theorem~\ref{ErdoesKacDetector}.

-It is well known that the weighted CUSUM detector employed by $ Q(m,k) $ has asymptotic power $1$ for a fixed alternative for the mean of the cumulated random variables.
-For very early changes $ k^* \ll \sqrt{m} $ the behaviour has been studied in \cite{AueHorvath2004} assuming independent errors.
-Here we want to study the behaviour under local functional alternatives which converge to $0$, if $m$ increases, and allow for a shape of the mean after the change point.
-For that purpose, we consider the closed-end monitoring setting where monitoring stops at the time horizon $ Tm $, for some fixed $ T > 0$.
+In the sequel we study asymptotic properties under alternatives and focus on the procedure \eqref{GammaDetector}.
+It is well known that the $\gamma$--detector based on $ Q(m,k) $ has asymptotic power $1$ for a fixed alternative for the mean of the cumulated random variables.
+For very early changes $ k^* \ll \sqrt{m} $ the behaviour of such weighted CUSUMs for changes in the mean has been studied in \cite{AueHorvath2004} assuming independent errors.
+Here we want to study the behaviour under local functional alternatives which converge to $0$, if $m$ increases, and allow for a functional shape after the change point for the problem under investigation.
+For that purpose, we consider the closed--end monitoring setting where monitoring stops at the time horizon $ Tm $, for some fixed $ T > 0$.

 We formulate the local functional alternative model directly in terms of the moment functional and thus assume that for $ k \ge 1 $

 for some integrable function $ \Delta : [0,T] \to \R $ which is right-continuous at $0$ and satisfies $ \Delta(0) \not= 0 $.
 The function $ \Delta(x) $ models the shape of the moment functional after the change-point $k^*$ which is assume to satisfy